 Next, checking the alignment of the handlebars and stem with the front wheel is essential.
 Here’s how:

-2. Check the alignment of the handlebars with the front wheel by looking at them from above.
-The handlebars should be straight and parallel to the front wheel.
+- Look at the handlebars from above to check their alignment with the front wheel.
+They should be straight and parallel to the front wheel.

 Step 5: Tighten the Stem Bolts

-Once you have made the necessary adjustments to the stem height and checked the alignment, it’s time to tighten the stem bolts.
+Once you have adjusted the stem height and checked the alignment, it’s time to tighten the stem bolts.

-2. Tighten the stem bolts gradually and evenly using an appropriately sized Allen or torque wrench.
-It’s important to avoid overtightening the bolts, as this can damage the bike components or cause them to fail while riding.
+- Tighten the stem bolts gradually and evenly using an appropriately sized Allen or torque wrench.
+Avoid overtightening the bolts, as this can damage the bike components or cause them to fail while riding.

 Step 6: Test the Handlebar Height